flux-framework/flux-core/doc/man1/flux-uri.rst

 DESCRIPTION
 ===========

-Connections to Flux are established via a Uniform Resource Indicator (URI) which is passed to the :man3:`flux_open` API call.
+Connections to Flux are established via a Uniform Resource Identifier (URI) which is passed to the :man3:`flux_open` API call.
 These *native* URIs indicate the "connector" which will be used to establish the connection, and are typically either *local*, with a  ``local`` URI